Last updated 26th April 2019

 What is direct cremation?

-The body goes straight to the crematorium to be cremated usually in a very simple, plain coffin.
+After death, the body goes straight to the crematorium to be cremated usually in a very simple, plain coffin.
 After the cremation, the remains are returned to the loved ones, to be kept or scattered according to their wishes.

 It also appeals to people who simply can’t afford a traditional funeral service and all the trappings that go with them.
 And when someone has died abroad, a direct cremation can save the considerable cost of transporting the body home.

 A no fuss funeral doesn’t mean no fuss send-off.
 There are multiple reasons people opt for a direct cremation for themselves or their loved ones.

 Direct cremation can offer people a dignified, simple send off, which is appealing to those who don’t feel the need for a formal, ceremonial funeral service.